-With technological advancements, things are much better than they used to be in our parents’ time.
+With technological advancements, things are much better than they used to be.

-If you plan to travel to India, to get access to Indian currency you can simply use one of the recommended ways to get good rates.
+If you plan to travel to India, to get access to Indian currency you can just use one of the recommended ways to get good rates.

-Indian is still majorly a cash economy and not all shops/vendors accept cards.
+India is still majorly a cash economy, and not all shops/vendors accept cards.

 You can opt to withdraw Indian rupees at the airport but what if you cannot find an ATM in need?